-The Mesilla Valley MPO maintains an internet website to provide the most current information available including committee agendas and meeting packets, products, current projects, staff contact information, and links to other transportation sites.
+The Mesilla Valley MPO maintains an internet website to provide the most current information available including committee meeting agendas and packets, work products, current projects, staff contact information, and links to other transportation sites.
 The MPO also utilizes the website for public outreach and education through regular updates and notifications.
 Public comments are encouraged and welcomed through the feedback page that allows anyone to submit comments regarding transportation planning issues at any time.
 The MPO will improve public participation through the MPO website by conducting surveys on specific issues.